 ii) USD strength can be a sign of broader strength of the US economy.
 This can also support the outperformance of US equities relative to foreign-facing companies.

 iii) A US intervention to weaken the USD could cause an increase in geopolitical risk and market volatility.
 Markets typically react to volatility by pricing equities lower due to a higher risk premium.

 Impact on Chinese and emerging market equities

 A weaker US dollar relative to other currencies would bring about a global easing.
 Emerging market equities would be expected to benefit as a whole.

-Most foreign external debt (roughly 65 percent) is priced in USD.
+Most foreign external debt (some 60-65 percent) is priced in USD.
 A cheaper dollar would make this debt easier to pay back.
-Many commodities are also priced in USD.
+Many commodities are also priced in USD, like oil (‘petrodollars’).
 These would become cheaper to many commodity importers.

 This would also place less pressure on Chinese capital outflows, which would also be a plus for Chinese equities.